 We are in the midst of a talent redefinition with 40% of people saying that they plan on leaving their current employer.
-Furthermore, those who are looking for new opportunities, are looking for organizations that put culture at the centre of their business strategy – organizations whose culture is fuelled by purpose and by values.
+Furthermore, those who are looking for new opportunities, are looking for organizations that put culture at the center of their business strategy – organizations whose culture is fueled by purpose and by values.

 As leaders, how do we address this shifting landscape?

-It starts by keeping the seismic shifts we have all experienced in the labour market over the past couple of years top of mind.
+It starts by keeping the seismic shifts we have all experienced in the labor market over the past couple of years top of mind.